-4-34.
-If you mark "Yes" for transportation, do you need to address it elsewhere in the IEP?
+1-123.
+If you mark "Yes" for related services under transportation, do you need to address it elsewhere in the IEP?

 Transportation does not need to be addressed further unless instruction is being provided. (e.g., teaching a student how to use public transportation).